karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 - [train/test divided prediction](#traintest-divided-prediction)
 - [cross validated prediction](#cross-validated-prediction)

 The next sections go through the general steps oulined above.
 If you just want to run the <span class='module'>OSSL_mlmodel</span> package and do not need the instructions, just jump to the section [Complete process-flow for Swedish OSSL data](#complete-process-flow-for-swedish-ossl-data).
-Or go to the post [Run ossl-xspectre modules](../../libspectrosupprt/spectrosupport-OSSL-run).
+Or go to the post [Run ossl-xspectre modules](../../libspectrosupport/spectrosupport-OSSL-run).

 #### Global data cleaning and selection

 The OSSL data contain a large number of samples, each with hundreds or even thousands of recorded wavelength reflectances.
 The data can contain errors (outliers) and using all the data can lead to over-parameterised models.
 It is also inevitable that some wavelengths (or bands) contain less information compared to others; a band with no variation (i.e. constant reflection) does not contain any relevant information for ML modelling.

 The global data cleaning and selection methods analyse the independent features (the covariates) disregarding both the target and the ML regressor used for estimation of the target variations.
 It is a more crude method for discarding data compared to the methods that compare the covariates in relation to the target and the estimator (the two following steps in the process-flow).
-The global methods are, however comparatively fast and applying the global methods means that all subsequent processing in the framework will use the cleaned and reduced dataset and thus also become faster.
+The global methods are, however comparatively fast and applying the global methods means that all subsequent processing in the process-flow will use the cleaned and reduced dataset and thus also become faster.

 ##### Outlier detection and removal